bgamari/ghc-wiki-import/commentary/compiler/wired-in.md

 When reading an interface file, GHC might come across "GHC.Base.Eq", which is the name of the `Eq` class.
 How does it match up this occurrence in the interface file with `eqClassName` defined in `PrelNames`?
-Because the global name cache maintained by the renamer is initialised with all the known-key names.
+Because the global name cache maintained by the renamer is initialise with all the known-key names.
 This is done by the (hard-to-find) function `HscMain.newHscEnv`:

 ```wiki